-At the University of Helsinki, you get an education based on high-quality research while learning from and interacting with world-class scholars.
-You can build a degree based on your own interests with the help of our wide range of multidisciplinary study options offered by 11 faculties, and become a specialist in your field with the capability of understanding broad interdisciplinary topics and perceiving causalities.
+At the University of Helsinki, you get an education based on high-quality research from leading scholars.
+You can tailor your degree to your own interests with our multidisciplinary study options across 11 faculties, and develop expertise in your field with the capability of grasping interdisciplinary concepts and perceiving causalities.

-Please note that this page includes just some examples of what type of topics, themes and fields you can study in our Master's programmes.
-In reality, they offer many different study tracks and specialisation opportunities.
+Note that this page includes just some examples of topics, themes and fields of our Master's programmes.
+In reality, they offer study tracks and specialisation opportunities beyond these examples.

 At the University of Helsinki, we look for answers by conducting multidisciplinary research on, e.g., equality in education, preventing health and social inequalities, cultural and religious diversity, and changes in democracy.
 Our students become experts in topics like social phenomena and structures, democracy and the rule of law, social diversity, and welfare discrepancies.

-At the University of Helsinki, our multidisciplinary One Health approach is searching for holistic solutions to global health-related challenges.
-Health is studied from a range of perspectives, e.g., by conducting gene research with the help of genetic data and biobanks, by utilising artificial intelligence and other digital solutions in precision medicine, and by developing new innovations to learn more about our brains.
+At the University of Helsinki, we search for holistic solutions to global health-related challenges with our multidisciplinary approach.
+Health is studied from a range of perspectives, from conducting gene research with the help of genetic data and biobanks to utilising artificial intelligence and other digital solutions in precision medicine.

 Through research and education, we are developing experts who understand the connection between animal, human and environmental health.

-At the University of Helsinki, we are conducting multidisciplinary research and educating the (digital) architects of our future.
+At the University of Helsinki, we conduct multidisciplinary research and educate the (digital) architects of our future.
 Our research and innovation range from the datafication of society to ethical AI, and from quantum technology to space and energy.

-Finland's education system is world-famous.
-The success of our system lies in research-based policies and practice, long-term investment in equality as well as teachers – the backbone of our education system.
+Why is the education system of Finland so famous?
+The success of it lies in research-based policies and practice, long-term investment in equality as well as teachers – the backbone of Finland's education system.

-At the University of Helsinki, we played a central role in developing this international success story and continue to pioneer the future of education by conducting research into the skills of the future: how we can learn better and how digital solutions can promote our learning.
-Brain research shows phenomena related to learning in a new light.
-Sustainable development and equality introduce pressing questions to the discussion on education, the solving of which requires research-based knowledge.
+The University of Helsinki played a central role in developing this international success story.
+We continue to pioneer the future of education by conducting research in topics like how to learn better and how digital solutions can promote learning.
+Our brain research shows phenomena related to learning in a new light.
+Also sustainable development and equality introduce pressing questions to the discussion on education, which can only be solved with research-based knowledge.

-If you want to work towards an education system that belongs to and works for everyone, some of the following master's programmes could be something for you.
+By studying in our master's programmes, you can gain the knowledge needed to work towards an education system that belongs to and works for everyone.

-To solve the climate crisis and reverse biodiversity loss, we need new ideas and fresh evidence of what is happening in the atmosphere, on the ground and throughout our ecosystem.
+Are you concerned about our planet?
+To solve the climate crisis and reverse biodiversity loss, we need new ideas and fresh evidence of what is happening in the atmosphere, on the ground, and throughout our ecosystem.